bongiozzo/musica_mustdie/output/band_goatwhore.md

 # Goatwhore

-Дискография
+## Дискография

+### "The Eclipse Of Ages Into Black" 2000, Death Metal

+1. Nocturnal Holocaust  01:40
+2. Lair of Nastrond  02:35
+3. Desolate Path to Apocalyptic Ruin  03:37
+4. The Beauty in Suffering  03:32
+5. As the Reflection Slowly Fades  04:01
+6. All the Sins  02:01
+7. Satan's Millenium  02:18
+8. Upon This Deathbed of Cold Fire  04:49
+9. Gravedom  03:26
+10. Invert the Virgin  02:51
+11. Perversions of the Ancient Goat  01:25
+12. Into a Darker Sun  03:20
+13. Under a Dark God  02:48
+14. Commanding the Legions of Hell  02:55
+15. Graveyards and Dead Angels  04:29

-"The Eclipse Of Ages Into Black" 2000, Death Metal "Funeral Dirge For The Rotting Sun" 2003, Death Metal "A Haunting Curse" 2006, Death Metal
+### "Funeral Dirge For The Rotting Sun" 2003, Death Metal

+1. Sacrament of Emptiness and Despair  01:45
+2. Vengeance of Demonic Fury  03:07
+3. Blood Guilt Eucharist  04:01
+4. The Serpent That Enslaves What Is Worshiped  03:19
+5. Chanting Bells of Funeral Anguish  03:23
+6. Sky Inferno  03:41
+7. A Closure in Infinity  03:44
+8. Invocation to the Obsidian Moon  01:38
+9. As the Sun Turns to Ash  03:21
+10. Fires of the Judas Blood  02:59
+11. The Black Art of Deception  02:17
+12. Baptized in a Storm of Swords  03:49

+### "A Haunting Curse" 2006, Death Metal

+1. Wear These Scars of Testimony  03:56
+2. Bloodletting Upon the Cloven Hoof  03:29
+3. Alchemy of the Black Sun Cult  03:30
+4. My Eyes Are the Spears of Chaos  02:37
+5. In the Narrow Confines of Defilement  04:52
+6. Forever Consumed Oblivion  03:46
+7. A Haunting Curse...
+04:26
+8. Silenced Marked by the Breaking of Bone  04:05
+9. Diabolical Submergence of Rebirth  03:22
+10. ...Of Ashen Slumber  00:56
+11. I Avenge Myself  04:16

-"Carving Out The Eyes Of God" 2009, Death Metal
+### "Carving Out The Eyes Of God" 2009, Death Metal

+1. Apocalyptic Havoc  03:16
+2. The All-Destroying  03:13
+3. Carving Out the Eyes of God  04:19
+4. Shadow of a Rising Knife  04:38
+5. Provoking the Ritual of Death  03:43
+6. In Legions, I Am Wars of Wrath  04:33
+7. Reckoning of the Soul Made Godless  03:50
+8. This Passing into the Power of Demons  04:26
+9. Razor Flesh Devoured  04:16
+10. To Mourn and Forever Wander Through Forgotten Doorways  04:18

-"Blood For The Master" 2012, Death Metal
+### "Blood For The Master" 2012, Death Metal

+01. Collapse In Eternal Worth
+02. When Steel And Bone Meet
+03. Parasitic Scriptures Of The Sacred Word
+04. In Deathless Tradition
+05. Judgement Of The Bleeding Crown
+06. Embodiment Of This Bitter Chaos
+07. Beyond The Spell Of Discontent
+08. Death To The Architects Of Heaven
+09. An End To Nothing
+10. My Name Is Frightful Among The Believers

 ## Отношения с другими группами